kobotoolbox/docs/source/overview_of_creating_a_project.md

 Please note that the screen will refresh to show you the current version of the form and options for collecting data using the form.

-## Entering data using the web webform
+## Entering data using the webform

 To enter data using the web form: